mrz104001/3D-AFM-codes/README.md

 2. figure_2_image_rotate.m<br/>
 	This is to rotate the 3D force data so that we can have a cross section that goes through the center of AqpZ in the 2d lattice.
 3. figure_3_slices.m<br/>
-	This involves rotating and cutting the 3D AFM average data to get slices
+	This involves rotating and cutting the 3D AFM average data, to get vertical and horizontal slices.
+4. Figure_4_MD_simulation.m<br/>
+	This loads the MD simulation data, and cut the same cross section as in figure_3_slices.m

 ### 3.2 IgorPro 3D volume demonstration
 #### Main codes: